loosolab/biodaten23-24-scATAC-clustering/wp2/README.md

 - Marker identifiers: Ensembl ID or GeneSymbol

 #### 1.1.1 Adding marker lists: step-by-step
-- This section is explained in detail in the mySubmit.ipnyb notebook
+- This section is explained in detail in file: submit_new_marker_list_notebook.ipynb (please see codes section)

 #### 1.1.2 Querying the repository:
 - Lists can be searched for keywords --> guided_search: when we click "continue searching" it keeps searching on the search performed before